-During The Sedona Conference on AI and the Law, Part 2: AI and IP Law, Director Lestin L. Kenton, Jr. will lead Session 3, “Facing AI’s Validity, Reliability, Bias, and Evidential Challenges,” and General Counsel Elham Dehbozorgi will be leading Session 4, “Professional Responsibility Issues Raised by the Use of AI.”
-The conference will be hosted at the Hyatt Regency Reston on June 20, 2024, in Reston, Virginia.
+During The Sedona Conference on AI and the Law, Part 2: AI and IP Law, Director Lestin L. Kenton, Jr. led Session 3, “Facing AI’s Validity, Reliability, Bias, and Evidential Challenges,” and General Counsel Elham Dehbozorgi led Session 4, “Professional Responsibility Issues Raised by the Use of AI.”

 Facing AI’s Validity, Reliability, Bias, and Evidential Challenges Overview